damianj/ACE-RESTful/README.md

 ### Testing

-You can quickly test out API endpoints via the PowerShell by starting up Adept ACE, connecting to the robot, and starting the application and clicking 'START'.
+You can quickly test out API endpoints via the PowerShell by starting up Adept ACE, connecting to the robot, and starting the application and clicking `START`.
 After these steps you can use the PowerShell command below as a template to test out your API endpoints.

  - The command below calls a `CartesianMove` on the robot, other endpoints may take different JSON payloads or none at all.
 Edit the `X`, `Y`, `Z`, `Yaw`, `Pitch`, and `Roll` with the desired values for the move to be executed.
 ```powershell